huidr/combinatorial-games/README.md

-# combinatorial-games
+# Combinatorial Games on Graphs

-Report for my summer project on combinatorial games on graphs at IIT-B
+Report for my summer work on combinatorial game theory at IIT-B. Mostly graph chomps and graph nims.